daavidrgz/gtheme-bash/README.md

 * The created file's path is sent to all the scripts as its first argument (see [kitty.sh](https://github.com/daavidrgz/gtheme/tree/master/desktops/simple/gtheme/post-scripts/kitty.sh)).

 * The `wallpaper.sh` is a special type of post-script that is called when there is a wallpaper specified in the theme.
-	The first argument recieved by the script will be the new wallpaper's url; the second specifies if the wallpaper should be applied to your DM and the third where your wallpaper will be themed or no using [ImageTheming](https://github.com/daniel-seiler/ImageTheming). (see [wallpaper.sh](https://github.com/daavidrgz/gtheme/blob/master/desktops/david/gtheme/post-scripts/wallpaper.sh) for an example).
+	The first argument recieved by the script will be the new wallpaper's url; the second specifies if the wallpaper should be applied to your DM and the third whether your wallpaper will be themed or no using [ImageTheming](https://github.com/daniel-seiler/ImageTheming). (see [wallpaper.sh](https://github.com/daavidrgz/gtheme/blob/master/desktops/david/gtheme/post-scripts/wallpaper.sh) for an example).
 	Because of feh generates a script with the last wallpaper you set as background in `~/.fehbg`, you can now reference it to set the theme's wallpaper after every boot.